manuelbarbas/primodium/README.md

 For example, the amount of Iron storage that is provided by a level 2 MainBase is:
 `maxStorageComponent.getValue(hashKeyEntity(Iron,hashKeyEntity(MainBaseID, 2)))`

-When buildings are built with, upgraded, or destroyed, `MaxStorageComponent` is updated for the player and the resources they modify the capacity for.
+When buildings are built with, upgraded, or destroyed, `P_MaxStorageComponent` is updated for the player and the resources they modify the capacity for.

 # Player Storage